Tight Fine-Grained Bounds for Direct Access on Join Queries: Hardness of Set Disjointness

 Now consider the case $r > 2T$.
-We want to understand how many instances $\mathcal{I}_{\ell,j}$ we have to query to make it likely that we have seen at least $T$ answers as unique solutions.
-To this end, we model this problem as a coupon collector problem where the $r$ answers are coupons and we want to collect $T$ of them.
-In every round, we get a coupon if one of the answers $v$ is isolated, that is, event $\mathcal{E}_v$ happens.
-Since the events $\mathcal{E}_v$ are disjoint, in each round we get a coupon with probability at least
+We have $100T\ln(n)$ rounds where in round $j$ we make a random experiment, creating an instance $\I_{\ell,j}$ as above.
+This is essentially a coupon collector problem (see e.g.~\cite{mitzenmacher2017probability} for more background) which we analyze next.
+We will show that with high probability we found $T$ different answers after all rounds are done.
+If the event $\mathcal{E}_v$ happens, we say that the answer $v$ was found.
+Since the events $\mathcal{E}_v$ are disjoint, in each round we get an answer with probability at least

-In case we get a coupon, it is a uniformly random one.
-Since $T < r/2$, as long as we have seen less than $T$ distinct coupons, the probability that the next coupon is a fresh one is at least half.
-In combination with the bound on getting a coupon, in each round we find a coupon that we have not seen before with probability at least $\frac{1}{20}$.
-In particular, the probability of not getting a new coupon in $100 \ln(n)$ rounds is at most $(1-\frac{1}{20})^{100\ln(n)} \le n^{-5}$.
-Taking the union bound over $T$ parts, over all $j \in [100T \ln(n)]$ we see at least $T$ distinct coupons with probability at least $1 - \frac{T}{n^5} \ge 1 - \frac{1}{n^4}$.
-Then we correctly return $T$ distinct answers.
+In case we get an answer, it is a uniformly random one.
+Since $T < r/2$, as long as we have seen less than $T$ distinct answers, the probability that the next answer is a fresh one is at least half.
+In combination with the bound on getting an answer, in each round we find an answer that we have not seen before with probability at least $\frac{1}{20}$.
+We next treat the $100T\ln(n)$ rounds as $T$ batches of $100\ln(n)$ rounds.
+The probability of not getting a new answer in a batch of $100 \ln(n)$ rounds is at most $(1-\frac{1}{20})^{100\ln(n)} \le n^{-5}$.
+Taking the union bound over $T$ batches, we get at least $T$ distinct answers over all rounds with probability at least $1 - \frac{T}{n^5} \ge 1 - \frac{1}{n^4}$.

 In both cases, with high probability we return the correct answer.

 To analyze the running time, note that we construct $100T\ln(n) = \softO(T)$ instances $\mathcal{I}_{\ell, j}$, so the preprocessing takes time $\softO(Tn^{k- \varepsilon})$.
 Also, each query to an instance $\mathcal{I}_{\ell,j}$ takes time $\softO(n^\delta)$ and since we make $\softO(T)$ of them, the total time of all queries is $\softO(Tn^\delta)$.
 Finally, note that the different answers can easily be collected in, say, a binary search tree on which all operations are in time $O(\ln(T))= \softO(1)$, so the queries to $\mathcal{I}$ can overall be answered in time $\softO(Tn^\delta)$. \end{proof}